gecio/gecio.github.io/docs/_gks/managingprojects/projectusermanagement/index.en.md

 ---
-title: Project User Management
+title: Managing Users in a Project
 lang: en
 permalink: /gks/managingprojects/projectusermanagement/
 nav_order: 3200
-parent: Managing GKS-Projects
+parent: Managing GKS Projects
 ---
+# Managing Users in a Project
 ## Adding Users

 You can add a user to an existing GKS project with a couple of clicks.